Bob Murphy (sportscaster): Other broadcasting areas

 In addition to his baseball work, Murphy was an announcer for the New York Titans (renamed the New York Jets) of the American Football League in 1962–63, and called some college football later in that decade.

 He also broadcast minor league hockey and college football in his native Oklahoma.
 He was the voice of the Oklahoma Sooners during their 47-game winning streak during the 1950s.

 Murphy also broadcast several Orange Bowl games in the 1980s on network radio.
 In addition, from September 17, 1973, through April 5, 1974, Murphy hosted the New York City edition of Bowling for Dollars, on WOR-TV.

-Retirement
+Retirement and death

 In his later years, Murphy (a smoker) began having trouble calling games due to persistent throat inflammation.
 After the season, he left the broadcast booth and retired to Florida.
 He died of lung cancer August 3, 2004 in West Palm Beach.
 After his death, the Mets honored Murphy's memory by wearing a patch on the left sleeve of their uniforms for the rest of the season.

+Awards and honors

+Murphy, along with Nelson and Kiner, was inducted into the New York Mets Hall of Fame in 1984.
+In 1994 he was honored by the Baseball Hall of Fame as a recipient of the prestigious Ford C. Frick Award.
+He was voted into the National Sportscasters and Sportswriters Hall of Fame in 2002.
+He was honored with "Bob Murphy Night" at Shea Stadium on September 25, 2003.

-The Mets honored Murphy with a large plaque adorning the outfield wall of Citi Field, next to that of his long-time broadcast partner Ralph Kiner's in April 2023.
+In April 2023, the Mets honored Murphy with a large plaque adorning the outfield wall of Citi Field, next to that of his long-time broadcast partner Ralph Kiner.

+Personal life

+Murphy married Joye in 1972, and they had six children.